-We believe the following four aspects together have created durable competitive moats and resonate deeply with consumers: (1) an authentic, purpose-driven brand that resonates with our stakeholders; (2) innovative and differentiated products propelled by our status as a partner of choice for launching sustainable innovations; (3) a vertical distribution model that enables higher quality at a lower price compared to a traditional wholesale model; and (4) difficult-to-replicate manufacturing know-how.
+We believe these three aspects together resonate deeply with consumers: (1) a purpose-driven brand that represents all of our stakeholders; (2) innovative and differentiated products; and (3) a vertical distribution model.
 Our target consumers are a vast and rapidly growing segment of the population, which strives to live a more balanced, sustainable lifestyle through an understanding of the impact of their buying habits.
 Our purpose and mission, coupled with innovation and a vertically integrated business model, allow us to meet the call of our consumers across the globe.

 Today, we are a high-growth company with a loyal and expanding customer base that has earned our brand the permission to expand beyond our casual footwear origins and enter adjacent categories such as performance running shoes and apparel.
 Our strong brand equity is fueled by our differentiated products created by sustainability-driven innovation.
-This sets us apart from other lifestyle brands-the unique affinity consumers have for our brand is validated by our high Net Promoter Score, which has consistently been 83 or higher since the first quarter of 2019 and was 86 for the first half of 2021.
+This sets us apart from other lifestyle brands-the unique affinity consumers have for our brand is validated by our high Net Promoter Score, which has consistently been 83 or higher since the first quarter of 2019 and was 86 for the first quarter of 2021.
 Approximately 53% of our net sales in 2020 came from repeat customers, which we define as customers who have made a prior purchase with us in any period.
-Furthermore, of our U.S. customers acquired between 2016 and 2019, the average lifetime spend of the top 25% in each cohort is \$446, demonstrating how our most loyal customers have made Allbirds a part of their lifestyle.
+Furthermore, of our U.S. customers acquired between 2016 and 2019, the average lifetime spend of the top 25% is \$446, demonstrating how our most loyal customers have made Allbirds a part of their lifestyle.
 See the section titled "Market, Industry, and Other Data" for additional information regarding Net Promoter Score.